 If you miss a payment, the servicer can charge a late fee after the grace period expires.
-Most mortgage loans give a grace period of ten to fifteen days, for example, before you’ll incur late charges.
-To find out the grace period in your situation and the amount of the monthly late fee, review the promissory note or your monthly billing statement.
+Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
+Review the promissory note or your monthly billing statement to find out the grace period in your situation and the amount of the monthly late fee.

 Again, the most common foreclosure process in Louisiana is an executory proceeding.
 This type of foreclosure is possible when the borrower agrees in the loan paperwork that the lender may get a judgment upon a default.
 This type of clause in a mortgage is called a "confession of judgment."

 So, upon a default, the lender files a foreclosure petition in court, with the mortgage attached, and the court orders the property seized and sold.
 You can fight the foreclosure only by appealing or bringing a lawsuit.
 (La.
 Code Civ.
 Proc.
 Ann. art.
 2634, 2638).

 The two notices in a Louisiana executory proceeding are a notice of seizure and a notice of sale.

 Notice of seizure.
 Immediately after the court issues a writ of seizure and sale, the sheriff may seize the property.
 The sheriff must serve you a written notice of seizure by personal service or domiciliary service.
 (La.
 Code Civ.
 Proc.
 Ann. art.
 2721).
 (Domiciliary service is when the server leaves the documents at your home with a person of suitable age and discretion who resides in the property.)